I Dream of Jeanie (film)

-I Dream of Jeanie is a 1952 American historical musical film based on the songs and life of Stephen Foster, who wrote the 1854 song "Jeanie with the Light Brown Hair" from which the title is taken.
-The film was directed by Allan Dwan for Republic Pictures and was shot in Trucolor.
+I Dream of Jeanie is a 1952 American Trucolor historical musical film directed by Allan Dwan and starring Ray Middleton, Bill Shirley and Muriel Lawrence.
+The screenplay is based on the songs and life of Stephen Foster, who wrote the 1854 song "Jeanie with the Light Brown Hair", the source of the film's title.

-The film is also known as I Dream of Jeanie (with the Light Brown Hair).

 Plot

-In 1849, the song "Oh, Susannah" is a nationwide hit, but bookkeeper Stephen Foster has given his work to several music houses free of charge and without credit.
-His refined true love Inez McDowell, a classically trained singer, despises popular music, especially Stephen's songs.
-Foster's world changes when Edwin P. Christy educates him about the music business and launches his career as the author of the songs that the Christy Minstrels sing in their shows.
+In 1849, the song "Oh!
+Susanna" is a nationwide hit, but its author, bookkeeper Stephen Foster, has given his work to several music houses free of charge and without credit.
+His refined true love Inez McDowell, a classically trained singer, despises popular music, especially Foster's songs.
+His world changes when Edwin P. Christy educates him about the music business and launches his career as the author of the songs that the Christy Minstrels perform in their shows.